42Hugo/AMABA/README.md

 - Easy testing on various substrates

-Documentation regarding installation and usage of the project can be found in the Sphinx documentation provided in the documentation folder.
+Documentation regarding installation and usage of the project can be found here: https://42hugo.github.io/amaba

 Installation